Pitfalls of a Lone Business Development Manager

 Lack of direct oversight

-There will undoubtedly be occasions where problems will arise, and so it is to be expected that some business development managers will omit certain facts to make situations seem better than they truly are or downplay their true significance.
-Ultimately, when deciding who to lead your new operations abroad, you must bear in mind that there will be times when you will need to question their credibility.
+There will be occasions where problems arise.
+Some business development managers will omit facts.
+When deciding who to lead your operations abroad, bear in mind there will be times when you will need to question their credibility.